Bureau of Alcohol, Tobacco, Firearms and Explosives: 2000–present

-The ATF was criticized for poor planning leading up to a shootout at Stevenson Ranch, California, in 2001, which resulted in the immediate deaths of a deputy sheriff as well as the suspect, and the later suicide of ATF agent Jeff Ryan.
+ATF was criticized for poor planning leading up to a shootout at Stevenson Ranch, California, in 2001, which resulted in the immediate deaths of a deputy sheriff as well as the suspect, and the later suicide of ATF agent Jeff Ryan.

-Following the attacks on September 11, 2001, the ATF expanded regulations covering fuels used in amateur rocketry, including ammonium perchlorate composite propellant (APCP).
+Following the attacks on September 11, 2001, ATF expanded regulations covering fuels used in amateur rocketry, including ammonium perchlorate composite propellant (APCP).
 Two rocketry clubs, the National Association of Rocketry (NAR) and the Tripoli Rocketry Association (TRA), argued that APCP is not explosive and that the ATF's regulations were unreasonable.
-The NAR and TRA won their lawsuit against the ATF in 2009, lifting the government restrictions.
+The NAR and TRA won their lawsuit against ATF in 2009, lifting the government restrictions.
 The associations maintain their own restrictions, and rocketry is also regulated by the Federal Aviation Administration (FAA).

 Between May 2004 and August 2005, ATF agents, in conjunction with Virginia state, county, and city police, conducted an operation at eight gun shows in the Richmond area to reduce straw purchases for criminals.
 In a February 2006 House subcommittee hearing, the show's owner said: "People were approached and discouraged from purchasing guns.
 Before attempting to purchase, they were interrogated and accused of being in the business without a license, detained in police vehicles, and gun buyer's homes were visited by police, and much more."
 A gun salesman testified that he was singled out for harassment by two ATF agents.
 The owner of a gun shop testified that he thought agents questioned female customers too often.
 He said that times had changed and more women were shopping for guns, adding: "It seems, however, to be the prevailing opinion for law enforcement at the gun show that any woman who brings a male friend for advice or support must be making a straw purchase."
 A private investigator said the National Rifle Association (NRA) contracted her to go to Richmond to investigate dozens of complaints by NRA members of "massive law enforcement presence, residence checks, and minority buyers being followed, pulled over and their legally purchased guns seized."
 The purchasers were compelled by an ATF letter to appear at ATF offices to explain and justify their purchases.
 ATF stated this was a pilot program that ATF was planning to apply throughout the country.
 In Pittsburgh, Pennsylvania, ATF agents visited a gun show's customers' homes a week after the show, demanding to see the buyers' guns or sale paperwork and arresting those who could not—or would not—comply.

 A September 2008 report by the Justice Department's Office of the Inspector General determined that 76 firearms and 418 laptop computers were lost, stolen, or missing from ATF, after a 59-month audit period between 2002 and 2007.